AviatrixSystems/Docs/Downloads/samlclient.rst

 *************
 The Windows client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_win_x64.exe>`__

+The Windows client checksum can be downloaded from `this link <https://aviatrix-download.s3-us-west-2.amazonaws.com/AviatrixVPNClient/AVPNC_win_x64.exe.checksum.txt>`__

 At the end of the installation, please install the TUN TAP driver if you haven't done so earlier.

 Please note that the client uses the default browser, and Microsoft Edge/IE is not supported